-Section I. Obligation to ensure Nondiscrimination and Equal Opportunity
+Section I. Obligation to ensure nondiscrimination and equal opportunity

-All recipients of WIOA Title I financial assistance must comply with;
+All recipients of WIOA Title I financial assistance must comply with the nondiscrimination and equal opportunity provisions of WIOA Sec.
+188 and its implementing regulations provided at 29 CFR Part 38, including:3

-- the nondiscrimination and equal opportunity provisions of WIOA Sec.
-188 and its implementing regulations provided at 29 CFR Part 38, including: - the requirements of 29 CFR Part 32, Subparts B and C and Appendix A, which are the regulations requirements pertaining to employment practices and employmentrelated training, program accessibility and reasonable accommodation; - the requirements of Titles I, II and III of the Americans with Disabilities Act of 1990 (ADA); and - o all applicable obligations the recipient may have under:7 - the Equal Pay Act of 1963, as amended; - Title VII of the Civil Rights Act of 1964, as amended; - the anti-discrimination provision of the Immigration and Nationality Act of 1965, as amended; - Executive Order 11246 (c.
-1965), as amended, pertaining to equal employment opportunity regarding Federal contractors and Federallyassisted constructions contractors and subcontractors; - the Age Discrimination in Employment Act of 1967, as amended; - Title IX of the Education Amendments of 1972, as amended; - Sections 503 and 504 of the Rehabilitation Act of 1973, as amended, pertaining to nondiscrimination and individuals with a disability;
+- the requirements of 29 CFR Part 32, Subparts B and C and Appendix A, which are the regulations requirements pertaining to employment practices and employment-related training, program accessibility and reasonable accommodation;4 - the requirements of Titles I, II and III of the Americans with Disabilities Act of 1990 (ADA);5 and - all applicable obligations the recipient may have under:6 - the Equal Pay Act of 1963, as amended; - Title VII of the Civil Rights Act of 1964, as amended; - the anti-discrimination provision of the Immigration and Nationality Act of 1965, as amended; - Executive Order 11246 (c.
+1965), as amended, pertaining to equal employment opportunity regarding Federal contractors and Federally-assisted constructions contractors and subcontractors; - the Age Discrimination in Employment Act of 1967, as amended; - Title IX of the Education Amendments of 1972, as amended; - Sections 503 and 504 of the Rehabilitation Act of 1973, as amended, pertaining to nondiscrimination and individuals with a disability; - the affirmative action provisions of the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended; and - the Age Discrimination Act of 1975, as amended; and - Executive Order 13160 (c.
+2000) pertaining to nondiscrimination and parents in Federally-conducted education and training programs.

-29 CFR § 38.3(b)
+6 29 CFR § 38.3(d)